mouadTaoussi/webcheck/README.md

 <!-- - If any similar PR already exists, mention it, -->

 #### Reporting an issue
-When you found an issue in the application, any kind, follow the same way above but with some changes:
+When you found an issue in the application, any kind, please follow the same way like above but with some changes:
-Labels should be **bug** and other labels related to the issue listed in the labels section, then you decide whether you'll work on it or not.
+Labels should be **bug** and other labels related to the issue listed in the labels section, then you decide whether you'll work on it or not, by assigning yourself

 ### Code of conduct
 Please read the [code of conduct](https://github.com/mouadTaoussi/webcheck/blob/main/CODE_OF_CONDUCT.md)